Val Chmerkovskiy’s Gracious Response To A Fan Who Criticized His Tattoos

 Dancing with the Stars pro Val Chmerkovskiy graciously responded to a fan on Instagram who appeared to criticize his tattoos, two of which he proudly displayed in a stunning new photo shared with the social media site.

-The dance professional responded to a fan who appeared to take issue with the fact that Val could be “alienating” his fans who do not like a tattooed body.
-The fan then explained that they believed tattoos are a trend that may fall out of vogue.
-They then wondered why Val would permanently mark his body with something he might regret later in the comments section of the post.
+The dance professional responded to a person who appeared to take issue with the fact that Val could be “alienating” his fans who do not like a tattooed body.
+The commenter then explained that they believe tattoos are a trend that may fall out of vogue.
+They then wondered why Val would permanently mark his body with something he might regret later.

 The fan likened wearing old tattoos to wearing old clothing.
 They wondered why would someone do either.
-They did exclude in their comments, those body markings that could be sentimental to the dance professional.
+They did exclude in their comments those body markings that could be sentimental to the dance professional.

-Val respectfully spoke up in his own defense against the fan’s comments.
-He noted that while he agreed with the fan on some points, on others he did not and explained his own point of view in a lengthy statement.
+Val respectfully spoke up in his own defense.
+He noted that while he agreed on some points, on others he did not and explained his own point of view in a lengthy statement.

 He then likened his current tattoos to the clothing metaphor comment made by the fan with the statement below.